 Specifies an IP address to which routing information is forwarded.
-The specified value is a set of four integer values delimited by the period (.).
-It is specified in the format shown below.
-If this option is omitted, it is automatically set by XSCF.
+The specified value is a set of four integer values delimited by the "." (period).
 The following address form is accepted:

-An integer from 0-255.
-Zero suppression can be used to specify the integer.
+xxx An integer from 0-255.
+Zero suppression can

 If "0.0.0.0" is specified for address, the default routing information can be set.